poptip/castform/README.md

   // Wether this field is required or not.
   // If it is blank it will be considered undefined too.
+  // By default the error message displayed is "This field is required".
+  // To use your own, make this option a string.
   required: true,

   storage: {